uncenter/gitsnippity/README.md

 # gitsnippity

 A tiny site for keeping track of little Git tricks and commands.
-Heavily inspired by [Oh Shit, Git!?!](https://ohshitgit.com/).
+Inspired by [Oh Shit, Git!?!](https://ohshitgit.com/).

 ## License